Recognising Emotional Abuse: Signs and Impact

 Q: Can emotional abuse cause physical symptoms?

-Q: Is it possible for the abuser to change?
+Q: Can the abuser change?

 Previous